The CIX VFR Club

 Shared Cockpit

-Where two members link their computers together while running Flight Simulator, with one connected to VATSIM, and either able to take control of the aircraft they are flying.
+This is defined for Star award purposes as two members linking their computers together while running Flight Simulator, with one connected to VATSIM or IVAO, with either of them able to take control of the aircraft they are flying.
+Flights using JoinFS qualify as long as at least one member is connected to VATSIM or IVAO.

 Rules for Gaining Stars